 "You dressed me?"
 Amanda asked.

-"I was uncomfortable carrying you out into the middle of the street, bare and uncovered," Han replied, taking another sharp turn.
+"I was uncomfortable carrying you out into the middle of the street, naked as a baby," Han replied, taking another sharp turn.

 Han turned on the radio and blasted the music out.